enriquepablo/npl-web/npl_ref.rst

 Next I'm going to describe the **npl** language in a bit more detail going through its BNF grammar.
-If in the introduction I have gone from bottom to top element, from now I will go top down.
+If in the previous introduction I have gone from bottom to top element, from here I will go top down.
 To illustrate the different constructs of the language, I will be refering to pieces from
 `these tests <https://github.com/enriquepablo/nl/blob/master/nl/npl_tests/>`_.